Parth-G27/ToTTo_Yubi/README.md

-﻿# ToTTo_Yubi
-push your co-lab notebooks to other branches and mantain a readme file in your branch
+Building, testing and running

+Pushing all the co-lab nootbooks and datasets here

+current main file --> yubi_project0.ipynb